 Historically, companies have been primarily concerned about a data breach or the loss of consumer confidential information.
 While this remains a prominent exposure for many industries, the title and real estate industries are dealing with an entirely elevated and sophisticated type of cyber crime.
-The number of wire fraud scams reported by title companies to the Internet Crime Complaint Center (IC3) spiked 480 percent in 2016, according to a warning issued to businesses by the FBI.
-You, your employees, and your consumers are all susceptible to this type of cyber crime.
+Even as awareness has spread across the industry, wire fraud is still a significant threat.
+You, your employees, and your customers are all susceptible to this type of cyber crime.

 If you are thinking to yourself, “this must be covered by one of my insurance policies,” you shouldn’t be so sure.
 More often than not, title agents are left holding the bag, even when they thought they secured proper coverage.
 We’ve heard many horror stories involving title agencies that have insurance policies for E&O, Crime and Cyber Liability, all of which excluded wire fraud claims.
 If you’re a victim of one of these crimes, you deserve to be covered!